-The CD supplied with each radio contains software for all of Technisonic's down loadable transceivers.
+The CD supplied with each radio contains software for all of Technisonic's downloadable transceivers.
 Place the CD into your drive and use Windows Explorer to open the MultiTDP directory on the CD.
-Double click the MultiTDP_Install.exe file.
+Double click the MultiTDP.msi file.
 Follow the onscreen instructions to install the program onto your hard drive.
 When the program is installed, it can be run by selecting Programs from your Start menu, then select Technisonic from the submenu and finally MultiTDP.
+If you are updating an existing MultiTDP with a new version, select 'Remove old version' when running the new install program.
+Then rerun the install program and the new version will be installed.